Accident in Costa Rica? Let’s Learn About Your Rights & Compensation

 Property damage Phones, cameras, gear, clothing

-Civil claims vs. criminal complaints
+Civil route vs. criminal complaints

 Evidence checklist (save this)